dems9f61/yourcompany/README.md

     5. Employee's department
 3. Get a specific employee by its uuid (response in JSON Object format)
 4. Get a specific department by its id (response in JSON Object format)
-5. Get all departments
+5. Get all departments (response in array or page of JSON Object format)
+6. Get all employees  (response in array or page of JSON Object format)
-6. Get all employees belonging to a specific department by its id (response in array of JSON Object format)
+7. Get all employees belonging to a specific department by its id (response in array or page of JSON Object format)
-7. Update an employee
+8. Update an employee
-8. Update a department
+9. Update a department
-9. Delete an employee
+10. Delete an employee
-10. Delete a department (if there's no employee associated with it)
+11. Delete a department (if there's no employee associated with it)
-11. Get all revisions for a specific department by its id
+12. Get all revisions for a specific department by its id  (response in array or page of JSON Object format)
-12. Find the latest revision for a specific department by its id
+13. Find the latest revision for a specific department by its id  (response in array or page of JSON Object format)

 **Restriction:** The email field is unique, i.e 2 employees cannot have the same email